San Antonio Clergy Sexual Abuse Lawyer

 Victims of child sex abuse also struggle to find and maintain healthy relationships, whether that be friendships or romantic relationships.
 They may suffer from chronic trust issues, feeling unloved and unworthy constantly, and feeling unsafe.
 They may also gravitate towards abusive people and relationships because, as a child, they confused abuse with love.

-Can I Sue for Clergy Sexual Abuse?
+Can I Sue for Clergy Sexual Abuse in Texas?

-Yes, you can definitely sue for clergy sexual abuse especially if it has severely disrupted your body, mind, and life.
+Yes, you can definitely sue for clergy sexual abuse, especially if it has severely disrupted your body, mind, and life.
 The San Antonio sexual abuse lawyers at Janicek Law are passionate about holding church officials accountable for their actions.
 We can help victims of child sexual abuse recover financial compensation through a civil lawsuit.

-Damages for Clergy Sexual Abuse
+Financial Compensation for San Antonio Clergy Sexual Abuse Victims

 If you have suffered sexual abuse in the Catholic church (or any other church), our legal team can help you recover financial compensation for the following types of damages: